 The Uffizi Gallery is a prominent art museum located adjacent to the Piazza della Signoria in the Historic Centre of Florence in the region of Tuscany, Italy.
 One of the most important Italian museums and the most visited, it is also one of the largest and best known in the world and holds a collection of priceless works, particularly from the period of the Italian Renaissance.

-Warning: Do not expect to walk up to this museum and get in, this is a very popular museum and it is always busy with a lengthy waiting line to purchase tickets.
+Warning: Do not expect to walk up to this museum and enter immediately, this is a very popular museum and it is always busy with a lengthy waiting line to purchase tickets.
 We got our tickets online before we arrived in Florence and were then able to just walk up (at our assigned time) and enter without standing in line.
 The official ticket website is located here.

-Piazza Santa Croce Map
+Piazza Santa Croce

 East of Piazza della Signoria and not far from the banks of the Arno, Piazza Santa Croce is one of the largest squares in Florence.
 It is located near the National Central Library, and takes its name from the Basilica of Santa Croce that overlooks the square.